Teachings of Falun Gong: Controversies

+Some journalists have also expressed concern over Falun Gong's teachings on the children of interracial marriages.
+Concern stems from a statement of Li's identifying such children as products of "a chaotic situation brought about by mankind" indicative of "the Dharma-ending period".
+Additionally, The Sydney Morning Herald reported that during his visit to Sydney, Australia in 1996, Li had described a mixed-race society as being an "extraordinarily serious problem".

 Opinions among scholars differ as to whether Falun Gong contains an apocalyptic message, and if so what the consequences of that are.
 Li situates his teaching of Falun Gong amidst the "Dharma-ending period" (末法), described in Buddhist scriptures as an era of moral decline when the teachings of Buddhism would need to be renewed.
 Richard Gunde, Assistant Director of the Center for Chinese Studies at UCLA, argued that Falun Gong is unlike western cults that fixate on death and Armageddon, but merely promises its followers a long and healthy life.
 "Falun Gong has a simple, innocuous ethical message," Gunde says, "and its leader, Li Hongzhi, despite his unusual, if not bizarre, statements, is in many ways simple and low key."

+Heather Kavan wrote that Li had explicitly instructed practitioners to refrain from telling "ordinary people" (non-practitioners) about his "higher level teachings" and to lie to those who do not share an interest in spiritual matters.
+Li tells them to instead just say they are "just doing exercises".

+Falun Gong incorporates beliefs about extraterrestrials and prehistorical civilizations; these pseudoscientific beliefs had come to China from the West at the time that Falun Gong was developing.
 Li claimed that extraterrestrial entities are actively intervening in human affairs.
 Li claimed that aliens developed and introduced the technology used by humans today.
 Li has denounced modern technology as part of an alien plot to undermine morality, claiming that mechanical flight and electronic computers were given to humans by aliens.